cychenhaibin/cychenhaibin/README.md

 		<img src="https://readme-typing-svg.herokuapp.com/?lines=console.log(%22Hello%2C%20World!%22);小陈同学祝你今天愉快!&center=true&size=27">
 	</a>
 </h1>
-**cychenhaibin/cychenhaibin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently studying in CQUPT
 - 🌱 I’m currently learning Machine learning algorithm and Front-end